01-edu/public/subjects/devops/crud-master-py/README.md

 We will set up a movie streaming platform, where one API (`inventory`) will have information on the movies available and another one (`billing`) will process the payments.

+"We'll establish a movie streaming platform.
+One API (`inventory`) will provide details about available movies, while another (`billing`) will handle payment processing."

 The API gateway will communicate in HTTP with the `inventory` service and using RabbitMQ for `billing` service.